impresso/impresso-interface-review/README.md

-# impresso-interface-review
+# Impresso Historic Newspaper User Interface Review

 This repository contains material related to a survey of digitized newspaper interfaces.
 23 interfaces were manually reviewed according to ca. 150 features.

 #### Data

 The `tsv` file contains the reviews themselves, i.e. values for each surveyed features of each interface.
-The table has a double index (column 1 and 2) which groups features into "families".
+ iThe table has a double index (column 1 and 2) which groups features into "families".

 #### Charts